G Flip: Other activities

 G Flip designed and released two sell-out collaborations with Crocs shoe manufacturers in 2020 and 2021.
 The shoe ranges included custom-designed "Jibbitz™ charms that adorn each pair... designed to represent little pieces of G Flip's life".
 Both ranges sold out in minutes.
 In July 2024, G Flip launched a new project and entered the alcoholic drinks market with Box Alcoholic Juice available in Australia at BWS stores nationally.

 Personal life

-G Flip is informally referred to as simply "G".
-They are non-binary and use they/them pronouns.
+Flipo is informally referred to as simply "G".
+They are non-binary and use they / them pronouns.

+Flipo dated former Bachelorette and media personality Brooke Blurton throughout 2021.

-In May 2022, American actress Chrishell Stause revealed that she was in a relationship with G Flip.
-In May 2023, G Flip and Stause announced via Instagram that they had married.
+In May 2022, American actress Chrishell Stause confirmed that she had begun a relationship with Flipo.
+Following a year of dating, Flipo and Stause announced that they had married in a private ceremony on 10 May 2023.

-G Flip has been an avid Collingwood Football Club supporter since an early age and is an advocate for women playing Australian Rules Football and the AFLW.
-They performed at the Adelaide Oval for the 2021 AFL Women's Grand Final and again in Melbourne at the 2023 AFL Women's Grand Final.
-They have also performed at the 2022 AFL Grand Final as part of the half-time entertainment.
+Flipo has been an avid Collingwood Football Club supporter since an early age and is a prominent supporter of both Australian rules football and AFL Women's.
+They have performed at two AFL Women's Grand Finals—in 2021 at Adelaide Oval and in 2023 at Ikon Park.
+They also performed at the 2022 AFL Grand Final as part of the half-time entertainment—becoming the first non-binary person to do so.
+On 13 August 2025, Filpo's wax figure was unveiled at Madame Tussauds Sydney; in doing so, they were the first non-binary person to have a wax figure displayed at Madame Tussauds.